andrewbaisden/blog-posts/notes/How to use ESLint and Prettier for code analysis and formatting.md

 ### Plain JavaScript/NodeJS Setup

 Open the command line and then go to a directory like your desktop.
-Run the commands below to setup your project.
+Run the commands below to set up your project.

 ```shell
 mkdir backend